 This means your leads go through a process of figuring out what they want or need but are unsure where to buy it.

 This results in the brand research stage, where your target audience determines if they trust your brand enough to purchase from you.
-The last step is that the customer will consider the cost of the item before buying.
+The last step is for the customer to consider the cost of the item before buying.

 Awareness